Skip to content

 Backend-Neutral Privacy

-PII redaction is performedĀ on the client (SDK) side, before any data reaches:
+PII redaction is performed on the client (SDK) side, before PII reaches:

 • agent functions,